NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

 The :class:`~nannyml.drift.model_inputs.univariate.statistical.calculator.UnivariateStatisticalDriftCalculator`
 class implements the functionality needed for Univariate Drift Detection.
-After instantiating it with appropriate parameters the :meth:`~nannyml.drift.model_inputs.univariate.statistical.calculator.UnivariateStatisticalDriftCalculator.fit` method needs to be called on the reference data where results will be based off.
+After instantiating it with appropriate parameters the :meth:`~nannyml.drift.model_inputs.univariate.statistical.calculator.UnivariateStatisticalDriftCalculator.fit` method needs to be called on the reference data, which provides the baseline that the analysis data will be compared with.
 Then the :meth:`~nannyml.drift.model_inputs.univariate.statistical.calculator.UnivariateStatisticalDriftCalculator.calculate` method will calculate the drift results on the data provided to it.

-An example using it can be seen below:
+An example using it can be seen below.

 .. code-block:: python